alainlubin/ChefAutomate_LimitViewability/instructions/A2_api.md

     ```
     - Press `Send`
 <kbd><img src="https://raw.githubusercontent.com/danf425/ChefAutomate_LimitViewability/master/images/postman-api-createpolicy.png" width="400" height="225"></kbd>

-- Note: we use `limited-view-role` and reference the `ciso-project` we created earlier in the new Policy
+    - **Note:** we used `limited-view-role` and reference the `ciso-project` we created earlier in the new Policy
     - You can see these now appear within A2